Headshot of Dan Burns

 “Direction as Data Extraction: Surveilling Behavioral Surplus in Joseph Kosinski's Spiderhead.”
 Co-presented with Kai Swanson.
 Literature/Film Association Conference (LFA).
 University of Montana, Missoula, Montana, September 2023.

 “Cross-Disciplinary Strategies for Engaged Learning: Partnering Language and Visual Tools for Course Design.”
-Co-presented with Kai Swanson.
 Elon Teaching and Learning Conference, Center for the Advancement of Teaching and Learning (CATL), Elon University, Elon, NC, June 2023.

 “Too Big to Fail: Hanya Yanagihara’s A Little Life and the Art of Excess in the Age of Inclusion.”
-Twenty-First-Century Forms Special Session, Modern Language Association Annual Convention (MLA).
+Twenty-First-Century Forms, Special Session, Modern Language Association (MLA).
 San Francisco, CA, January 2023.

 “Voice v.
-Vision: The Reception History of Barry Jenkins’s If Beale Street Could Talk.”
+Vision: The Reception History of Barry Jenkins’ If Beale Street Could Talk.”
 Co-presented with Christina Stafford.
-The LFA/AAS Online Conference.
-Literature/Film Association and the Association of Adaptation Studies, February 2022.
+Only Connect: A Joint Virtual Conference of the Literature/Film Association and the Association of Adaptation Studies, February 2022.

 Professional Activities